 (VIII.114) Just as the hand and so on are held dear through their being the limbs of the body, why couldn't beings having a body be similarly held dear through their being limbs of wandering life?

-In other words, the hand is considered dear and precious since it’s a part of the body that’s labeled as “me” and “mine” … We label our hand as “me.”
-If we hurt our hand we say “I hurt myself,” but the hand is obviously not “me.”
-So if we take care of the hand as if it were “me,” even though it’s not “me,” then we can take care of somebody else’s hand as well. because it also isn’t “me.”
-We can take care of it the same as we would take care of my hand; we could consider it “me.”
+In other words, the hand is considered dear and precious since it’s a part of the body that’s labeled as “me” and “mine.”
+We label our hand as “me.”
+If we hurt our hand, we say, “I hurt myself,” but the hand is obviously not “me.”
+If we take care of the hand as if it were “me,” even though it’s not “me,” then we can take care of somebody else’s hand as well because it also isn’t “me.”
+We can take care of it the same as we would take care of our hand; we could consider it “me.”
 This is to help us to see how we could regard and take care of others the same way as we take care of ourselves.
-Their body is not “me,” but then again my body is not “me” either.
+Their body is not “me,” but then again, our body is not “me” either.

 (VIII.115) Just as, out of familiarity, an attitude of "me" has come about with respect to this body (of mine), despite its lacking a "me," likewise, out of familiarity, why couldn't an attitude of "me" arise with respect to other limited beings as well?

-First of all, in Buddhism we never assert a universal mind that we’re all part of, and so we all have individual mental continuums, that’s true.
-But in terms of “experiencing,” if we ask what it means to experience something, it doesn’t mean just to register data or information, because a computer does that as well; or to record it and then to be able to bring it back up, a computer does that as well.
-So a computer does not experience the data.
+First of all, in Buddhism, we never assert a universal mind that we’re all part of, and so we all have individual mental continuums, that’s true.
+But in terms of “experiencing,” if we ask what it means to experience something, it doesn’t mean just to register data or information, because a computer does that as well, or to record it, and then to be able to bring it back up, a computer does that as well.
+A computer does not experience the data.
 To “experience” something means to be conscious of it with some level of feeling of happiness or unhappiness.
-And that happiness or unhappiness with which we experience or cognize a piece of information, whether it’s in one of the senses or just mental information, is the result of karma.
+That happiness or unhappiness with which we experience or cognize a piece of information, whether it’s in one of the senses or just mental information, is the result of karma.
 It is defined – the feeling of happiness or unhappiness – the definition is “it’s the way in which we experience the ripening of our karma,” experience it with happiness or unhappiness.
 It is also what ripens from karma.
-We encounter some type of sensory information, of seeing something, or pain – that’s a physical sensation, that also is coming from karma, but that comes together with a feeling of happiness or unhappiness which would ripen actually from a different karmic tendency, usually a potential.
+We encounter some type of sensory information, of seeing something, or pain, that’s a physical sensation, and that is also coming from karma, but that comes together with a feeling of happiness or unhappiness which would ripen actually from a different karmic tendency, usually a potential.

-The point is can we experience the unhappiness in terms of someone else’s pain?
-And this is something which we can, but Shantideva has a number of different verses in which he treats this topic.
+The point is, can we experience the unhappiness in terms of someone else’s pain?
+This is something which we can, but Shantideva has a number of different verses in which he treats this topic.
 We referred to that briefly before.
-He says that whether it’s my suffering – the suffering that I have – that’s a pain, or the pain of somebody else, it is a pain that arises because of a clinging to a “me,” and it’s to be removed because of the clinging to “me.”
-I want it removed.
-And when we act in terms of that, we are acting in terms of a clinging to a truly established, truly existent “me,” which is a false “me” which doesn’t exist at all.
-And so in that sense there’s no difference in terms of this false “me,” whether it’s a projection in terms of conventional “me” of myself or a conventional “me” of somebody else.
-And so because of that we would want to work to remove the pain and the unhappiness simply because it’s based on a false “me.”
+He says that whether it’s our suffering – the suffering that we have – that’s a pain, or the pain of somebody else, it is a pain that arises because of a clinging to a “me,” and it’s to be removed because of the clinging to “me.”
+We want it removed.
+When we act in terms of that, we are acting in terms of a clinging to a truly established, truly existent “me,” which is a false “me” that doesn’t exist at all.
+In that sense, there’s no difference in terms of this false “me,” whether it’s a projection in terms of conventional “me” of ourselves or a conventional “me” of somebody else.
+Because of that, we would want to work to remove the pain and the unhappiness simply because it’s based on a false “me.”

-Now of course we have the conventional “me” that does exist, but what is being labeled (namely, “me”) is not identical to the basis; and so the basis would be, as you said, the body, but “me” is not the body.
-And so Shantideva says that there’s the body and, even within this lifetime, the body of the baby and the body of the old man, or the old woman, is not the same body.
+Now, of course, we have the conventional “me” that does exist, but what is being labeled (namely, “me”) is not identical to the basis, and so the basis would be, as you said, the body, but “me” is not the body.
+Shantideva says that there’s the body and, even within this lifetime, the body of the baby and the body of the old man, or the old woman, is not the same body.
 If we can work to remove the unhappiness of all these different types of bodies during one lifetime – and then he brings in bodies of another lifetime as well – none of them are “me.”
-And the pain that is in any of these bodies, we would work to eliminate.
-Then we could also work to eliminate pain that is associated with any other body, and we could experience unhappiness in relation to that pain of a body that’s not “me.”
-In relation to the pain of any body, the body of anyone – either the body of a baby within our own mental continuum; body as an old man or old woman; body of a future life; body of a past life; or body in another, associated with another mental continuum.
-The hand doesn’t experience the pain of the foot, but they form a whole; and on the basis of the whole, we work to eliminate the pain.
-So one part helps the other part of a whole, and “me” is labeled on the whole thing.
+The pain that is in any of these bodies, we would work to eliminate.
+Then, we could also work to eliminate pain that is associated with any other body, and we could experience unhappiness in relation to that pain of a body that’s not “me.”
+In relation to the pain of any body, the body of anyone – either the body of a baby within our own mental continuum; the body as an old man or old woman; the body of a future life; the body of a past life; or the body in another, associated with another mental continuum.
+The hand doesn’t experience the pain of the foot, but they form a whole, and on the basis of the whole, we work to eliminate the pain.
+So, one part helps the other part of a whole, and “me” is labeled on the whole thing.

-So we can have a larger whole of all of humanity, or all of life, and although we don’t label “me” in the sense of a truly existent “me,” that I am everything – that’s more of a Hindu view – but nevertheless I am part of this whole, and therefore one part can help another part.
-There’s a difference between saying “I am a human” and “I am all of humanity”; “I am a Tibetan” or “I am all Tibetans.”
+We can have a larger whole of all of humanity, or all of life, and although we don’t label “me” in the sense of a truly existent “me,” that we are everything – that’s more of a Hindu view – but nevertheless, we are part of this whole, and therefore, one part can help another part.
+There’s a difference between saying “I am a human” and “I am all of humanity,” or “I am a Tibetan” or “I am all Tibetans.”
 This is obviously a difficult topic, a difficult question, in terms of the false “me,” the conventional “me,” what it means to experience something, and so on.